subhaze/mootools-external-favicon/README.md

 ===========

 Update 4:
 Ability to specify the favicon image size.
-I've changed the way the favicon is displayed, it used to be set as the <a> background image but now that I'm seeing sites (ex. twitter) using larger favicons I felt that using an actual image tag would be best in order to keep all favicon images the same size.
-So now instead of applying the favicon to the <a> background the <a> is wrapped in a span tag and the image is injected into this span with the <a> allowing you to set a specific size of the image via CSS.
+I've changed the way the favicon is displayed, it used to be set as the '<a>' background image but now that I'm seeing sites (ex. twitter) using larger favicons I felt that using an actual image tag would be best in order to keep all favicon images the same size.
+So now instead of applying the favicon to the '<a>' background the '<a>' is wrapped in a span tag and the image is injected into this span with the '<a>' allowing you to set a specific size of the image via CSS.

 Update 3:
 Now checks for https external links as well.